 “Our aim was to improve the quality of perovskite thin films,” says Ugur.
 The team decided to add glycol ethers to the manufacturing process because they knew these chemicals had previously been used to help create layers of metal oxides.

-By trying different glycol ether mixtures and conditions, the researchers eventually gained better control over the formation of their perovskite thin films because they were able to significantly improving the structure and alignment of the perovskite grains.
+By trying different glycol ether mixtures and conditions, the researchers eventually gained better control over the formation of their perovskite thin films because they were able to significantly improve the structure and alignment of the perovskite grains.
 This increased the reproducibility and efficiency of the perovskites such that they performed more efficiently in solar-cell applications.

 The procedure also operates at lower temperatures than alternatives, which is an important factor in improving cost effectiveness.